all my thoughts

 Seriously, how the hell was ANY of that possible?

-Now, I was pretty pooped the Monday we got back, and still a little bit on Tuesday.
+Now, I was pretty pooped the Monday getting back, and still a little bit on Tuesday.
 But it wasn't a crash.
 It felt like... an appropriate response or something.
 It was WEIRD.

 However, I still have trouble attributing this to the program.
 Like, I keep thinking, "Well, maybe I would've been able to do it months ago anyway!"
 But I just don't think that is the case, nor do I know why I'm so hesitant to attribute my improved condition to the exercise program.
 I think I've probably become a skeptic—maybe even a cynic?—about anything related to treating POTS (shocking, I know...)
 Plus, it's just hard to see potential changes when you're inside of them, especially if they're happening incrementally.
 Of course, I don't think exercise has been the "cure-all" for me.
 Not by a flipping long shot.
 All two of you that read this blog will know there's a lot of stuff I've put into motion to increase my quality of life—things I have found to be just as important as the rehab.
 But, that said, I have to add that the effort and dedication I have put into this program has, I think, definitely paid off.